Art Presentations by Wendy Evans

 Henri Matisse

-I have always tried to hide my own efforts and wished my works to have the lightness and joyousness of a springtime which never lets anyone suspect the labors it cost.
+I have always tried to hide my own efforts and wished my works to have the lightness and joyousness of a springtime which never lets anyone suspect the work that went into them.
+But I fear young painters seeing them will ignore the slow and painful work on drawing that is indispensable.

 Henri Matisse